minetest-mods/mesecons/mesecons_microcontroller/doc/microcontroller/description.md

     * `&`: AND
     * `|`: OR
     * `~`: XOR (inequality)
-  * Note: Explicit precedence using parenthesis is not supported.
+  * Note: Explicit precedence using parentheses is not supported.